Kong/docs.konghq.com/app/konnect/runtime-manager/vaults/index.md

 You can use vaults to safely store and retrieve secrets used in {{site.base_gateway}}
 deployments, improving the fundamental security of your applications.
-In configuration, you can then reference the secrets stored in vaults instead of displaying the actual value of the secret.
+In the configuration, you can reference the secrets stored in vaults as variables instead of displaying the actual value of the secret in plaintext.

-This ensures that secrets are not stored in plaintext throughout the platform, in places such as `kong.conf` files, in declarative configuration files, logs, or in the {{site.konnect_short_name}} UI.
 This way, the {{site.konnect_short_name}}
 platform never stores sensitive credentials.

 ## Vaults interface in {{site.konnect_short_name}}